 How to become a WCPA Member

-The membership database is held in IUCN HQ in Gland by Delwyn Dupuis
+The membership database is held in IUCN HQ in Gland (Delwyn Dupuis; firstname.lastname@example.org).

-To be inscribed as members of WCPA, individuals
+To be inscribed as members of WCPA, interested individuals must:

-- must first send their CV to Delwyn Dupuis email@example.com
+- inform and send their CV to Delwyn Dupuis once he/she has completed the survey.

-- On receiving the completed form member is added to the WCPA database and a confirmation email is sent.
+- On approval, the new Member is added to the WCPA database and a confirmation email as well as an information package is sent.

-Each member is responsible to advise Delwyn Dupuis of any changes in contact details, future membership depends on this.
+Each member is responsible to advise his/her Regional Vice Chair with cc to the IUCN GPAP Secretariat (email@example.com) of any changes in contact details, future membership depends on this.

 Terms of Reference of WCPA Members

-Members must contribute constructively to the mission of IUCN and WCPA, in a voluntary capacity and in particular to:
+Members must contribute actively and constructively to the mission of IUCN and WCPA at the level determined by individual possibilities and in a voluntary capacity.
+Some possibilities for involvement may be to:

 - serve as the two way communication link between in country professionals and the Programme on Protected Areas at IUCN headquarters to provide information and ideas relevant to protected areas;